nunuudigital/.github/profile/README.md

 ## Hello, we are nunuu...
 ### ...let's grow together

-We are marketing and web and app development company.
+We are web and app development company.